primasanjaya/muat/documentation/README_preprocessing.md

 ```

 ## Final Output
-After completing all the steps, you will receive the preprocessed and tokenized files in the specified `tmp_dir` with the extension `.token.gc.genic.exonic.cs.tsv.gz`.
+After completing all the steps, you will receive the preprocessed and tokenized files in the specified `tmp_dir` with the extension `.muat.tsv`.

-**Note:** These `.token.gc.genic.exonic.cs.tsv.gz` files will be used as input for MuAt, so all training, validation, and test splits will be based on these files.
+**Note:** These `.muat.tsv` files will be used as input for MuAt, so all training, validation, and test splits will be based on these files.

 ## Additional Information
 To learn how to train MuAt models, please refer to `README_PCAWG.md`.